foyez/webdev-roadmap/sections/useful-resources/README.md

 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - `A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.`
 - [computer-science](https://github.com/ossu/computer-science) - `Path to a free self-taught education in Computer Science!`
 - [project-guidelines](https://github.com/elsewhencode/project-guidelines) - `A set of best practices for JavaScript projects`
-- [3rs-of-software-architecture](https://github.com/ryanmcdermott/3rs-of-software-architecture) - `A guide on how to write readable, reusable, and refactorable software`
 - [Engineering Practices](https://github.com/google/eng-practices) - `Google's Engineering Practices documentation`
 - [How does the Internet work](https://www.youtube.com/watch?v=qEdv_pem-JM)
 - [What really happens when you navigate to a URL](http://igoro.com/archive/what-really-happens-when-you-navigate-to-a-url/)
-- [Awesome Scalability](https://github.com/binhnguyennus/awesome-scalability) - `The Patterns of Scalable, Reliable, and Performant Large-Scale Systems`
 - [Professional Programming ](https://github.com/charlax/professional-programming) - `A collection of full-stack resources for programmers`
-- [Design Resources for Developers](https://github.com/bradtraversy/design-resources-for-developers) - `Curated list of design and UI resources from stock photos, web templates, CSS frameworks, UI libraries, tools and much more`
-- [Serverless Examples](https://github.com/serverless/examples) - `Serverless Examples – A collection of boilerplates and examples of serverless architectures built with the Serverless Framework on AWS Lambda, Microsoft Azure, Google Cloud Functions, and more`
-- [Scalable-Software-Architecture](https://github.com/Developer-Y/Scalable-Software-Architecture) - `Collection of tech talks, papers and web links on Distributed Systems, Scalability and System Design`
 - [Public APIs](https://github.com/public-apis/public-apis)

 # Problem Solving